If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 You will only receive a UK personal allowance if you are a citizen of the European Economic Area (which includes British passport holders) or you worked for the UK government during the tax year.
 (Many people born in the Cayman Islands are entitled to British Citizenship, but most non-British expatriates won’t be British Citizens).

 As a non-UK resident, you can be taxed under section 811 Income Tax Act 2007.
-Under this provision, income tax on “disregarded” income (for example, UK bank interest, UK dividends and certain UK pensions) is restricted to the tax deducted at source in the UK.
+Under this provision, income tax on “disregarded” income (for example, UK bank interest, UK dividends and certain UK pensions) is restricted to the tax deducted at source in the UK, if any.
 So, for example, you may be in receipt of UK bank interest of £100, and tax of £0 has been deducted at source.
 No further UK income tax will be payable by you.
 Being taxed under this provision does result in the loss of your personal allowance but can be advantageous in the right circumstances.

-Letting Out UK Property
+Letting out UK Property

 Many UK expatriates continue to own UK property when they leave the UK which is then rented out.
 It is important that your UK tenant or letting agent is aware that you, as the landlord, are not UK resident as UK basic rate income tax should be deducted from rental payments and paid to HMRC (either by the tenant or the letting agent).

 Non-UK resident landlords can apply to HMRC for the rental income to be paid gross through the Non-Resident Landlord Scheme.
-If approved, you can receive the rent without deduction of tax at source; however, you will still be required to complete a UK tax return every year and if the net profit exceeds your available tax-free personal allowance, UK income tax will be payable.
+If approved, you can receive the rent without deduction of tax at source; however, you may still be required to complete a UK tax return every year and if the net profit exceeds your available tax-free personal allowance, UK income tax will be payable.

 Typically, you will need to keep a record of expenses, eg loan interest, letting agency fees, repairs and similar so you can prepare accounts to support your income tax return.